 The Second Resurrection and the Second Death

-We find in the Apostolic Writings that the first resurrection from the dead was in fact the resurrection of Yeshua and of all who were raised with him to become the first fruits of YHVH (1Co 15:20).
-But in this study, we will use the terms the first and the second resurrection, as the scriptures have called them.
+We find in the Apostolic Writings that the first resurrection from the dead was in fact the resurrection of Yeshua.
+But in this study, we will use the terms “first resurrection” and “second resurrection”, as the scriptures have called them.

 Resurrection is not about getting to heaven

-But while all religions promise what their followers want to hear, i.e., getting to a better place called “heaven”, if they buy a ticket to heaven, the Messiah himself tells us that heaven will come down onto the earth, so that the Creator will live together with us.
+But while all religions promise what their followers want to hear, i.e., getting to a better place called “heaven”, the Messiah himself tells us that heaven will come down onto the earth, so that the Creator will live together with us.
 (See Mat 6:10 and Rev 21:2).
-Thus, religion and heaven will pass each other at the dismay of the religious people.
-Who would want that?
+Thus, to the dismay of the religious people they and heaven will pass one another.
 Thus far religion.